Overcoming Labelled Data Scarcity for Defect Classification in Scanning Tunneling Microscopy: Method

 In our approach, we use the FCNResNet101 network \cite{FCN}\cite{Resnet101} pretrained on ImageNet to extract feature vectors for each pixel in an image, by taking the output of the first and second layers of the network (since the embeddings at these stages are less specialised to the ImageNet training data) and up sampling these to equal the resolution of the input image.
-We then use k-means clustering on the pixels' feature vectors, with a user determined k-value, to segment the image.
+We then use k-means clustering on the pixels' feature vectors to segment the image.
+We hand tune the k-values for appearance such that they represent physical features such as atomic terraces or defects.
 Here, we can vary the segmentation granularity by controlling resampling of the image before feature extraction.
 Feature extraction at lower resolution allows us to extract larger scale information such as crystal phase domain shape, size, and location, each of which is useful in STM studies in its own right \cite{PhaseSep1} \cite{PhaseSep2}.
 An example of this is presented in Figure \ref{auto_segment}(f), where the stepped Si(001) surface in Figure \ref{auto_segment}(a) is segmented into two domains (dimer rows rotated by 90 degrees separated by atomic steps), identified by the purple and green regions.
 Feature extraction at higher resolution, as shown in \ref{auto_segment}(e), leads to more detailed segmentation with dimer rows and defects both being identified, but not yet clustered into meaningful classes.
 From this more granular segmentation, we can extract a binary map of the location of all defects.
 An example is shown in the yellow overlay of Figure \ref{auto_segment}(f).
 This process requires a graphics processing unit (GPU), taking up to five minutes for an image upsampled to 4160$\times$4160 pixels on a Tesla T4 GPU.
 The slow computation and requirement for GPU access restricts the use of this method on the fly, during data acquisition, therefore the binary maps are used to train a U-Net for each new substrate, which can produce an output in seconds on a CPU.
 A faster, but less accurate, alternative is presented in Appendix \ref{auto_label_knn}.